-An adult patient seeking treatment in an Urgent Care Facility being issued a prescription for outpatient use - not more than a four-day supply.
+An adult patient seeking treatment in an Urgent Care Facility being issued a prescription for a Schedule II Opioid Drug for outpatient use - not more than a four-day supply.
 However, additional dosing for up to no more than a seven-day supply is permitted if the medical rational for more than a four-day supply is documented in the medical record.
 If a seven-day supply is deemed medically necessary, the health care practitioner is required to comply with the "Initial Opioid Prescription" requirements outlined on Page 8.